shoheiyokoyama/LLDB-Debugging/swift/README.md

-# REPL and Debugger in Swift
+# The REPL and Debugger in Swift

 The LLDB debugger supports the Swift programming language & REPL.
 You can launch the LLVM debugger (LLDB) with swift compiler by using the xcrun command.